 Think you have a creative and innovative name for a domain that doesn’t exist yet?
 You could succeed in this sphere and beat the competition to it, but good luck.

-The risk with doing so?
+The risk of doing so?
 You don’t have the advantage of name recognition.

 A top piece of domain name advice is to buy and park ones that people already trust.
 If you’re unable to do that, you can come up with one on your own, though it’s vital to make sure that it sounds professional and credible.